Download page Transaction Detection Rules.

 Export Detection Rules

 You can migrate the rules between applications and tiers using the Controller API.
-For more information, see Configuration Import and Export API.
+See Configuration Import and Export API.